 You know I love Indian food.
 It was so exciting to get my friend’s new cookbook – Vegan Richa’s Indian Kitchen – in my hands.
-In this post, I’m sharing a recipe for Mango Curry Tofu.
-Her book is packed full of all the information and recipes that you need to fall in love with Indian Cooking.
+In this post, I’m sharing her recipe for Mango Curry Tofu.

 There are 10 chapters in Vegan Richa’s Indian Kitchen.
 The first one goes over the basics of Indian cooking and shows you around the most used spices and ingredients.